 Who is at increased risk of colorectal cancer?

-Some people are considered to be at increased risk of colorectal cancer due to a personal or family history of cancer or pre-malignant colon polyps, known genetic mutations that are associated with colon cancer, personal history of inflammatory bowel.
+Some people are considered to be at increased risk of colorectal cancer due to a personal or family history of cancer or certain types of pre-malignant colon polyps, known genetic mutations that are associated with colon cancer, or a personal history of inflammatory bowel disease.

 Are you at average risk for colorectal cancer?
 If so, we recommend:

 Start colon cancer screening at age 45 by the type of screening test that would work best for you; continue with regular colon cancer screening until age 75 as long as you are healthy.

 For people ages 76-85, screening decisions should be based on personal preference, prior screening history, and overall health.
 Those over 85 most likely do not benefit from having routine screening.

 Frequency of screening depends upon type of screening test used, the results of the previous testing, as well as family history.